aspriddell/csdl/readme.md

 ## Requirements
 ### macOS
 libtorrent can be installed via Homebrew.
-The development files are automatically included when using homebrew.
+The development files are automatically included.

 ```bash
 brew install libtorrent-rasterbar